All About The Marquette Arts and Culture Center

 On November 16, the organization will be hosting their 20th annual art sale at the Marquette Regional History Center.
 It is a juried event, and a portion of the proceeds will be donated to the MRHC.
 This is an awesome opportunity to support the local organization, who are one of our fundraiser partners.
 You can check out our fundraiser pendant collaboration here.

 You may have noticed that local artists have been working on a new mural at the corner of Third and Ohio Streets.
 This mural is a part of Iron Mountain native Mia Tavonatti's Power of Words Project.
 This is the ninth installation in the Upper Peninsula.
 Residents were able to vote on the words used in the project earlier this year, and chose the word 'Natural' to inspire the mural and describe the community.
-The unveiling is expected later this month.
+The unveiling is expected next summer.

 Annual Art Awards